 There are several skin conditions that can cause a flaky scalp, including seborrhoeic dermatitis.
 This can cause itchy, greasy-looking yellowish flakes on the scalp and in your hair - in other words, dandruff - sometimes with a red, scaly and weeping rash.

 However, seborrhoeic dermatitis can affect other parts of the body too, including the face, where it often appears on the eyebrows and around the edges of the nose.
-It can cause red, swollen and flaky eyelids too, and some people find it affects their ears (either inside the ear canal, in the outside part of the ear or behind the ear).
+It can also cause red, swollen and flaky eyelids, and some people find it affects their ears (either inside the ear canal, in the outside part of the ear or behind the ear).

 You may also get seborrhoeic dermatitis on your chest and/or on your upper back, between your shoulder blades, where it causes patches of pink or red skin with mild scaling.
 It’s often found in areas where there are folds of skin too, such as under the breasts, under the arms and in the groin.